LuccasTraumer/sigin/README.md

 # sigin

-## Simple project to test myself in front-end
+## Simple project to test myself in front-end, I just did to training

 ### I tried to create a project similar to this (https://github.com/phelliperodrigues/singIn-vue), but in Angular
 ![Test Image 1](https://raw.githubusercontent.com/phelliperodrigues/singIn-vue/master/statics/singIn.gif)